mkel23/untitled_game/README.md

   - [ ] Look into CMake/SCons
   - [ ] Find a better (read: more portable) way to deal with SDL dependencies (Conan?)
 - [X] Separate globals/functions in `main.cpp` to Game class
+- [ ] Start using vectors, idk why I haven't been doing that before :shrug:
 - [X] Grid Based Movement (a la Pokemon)
   - [X] Figure nice way to hold down key to keep moving, but stop during next tile when released
 - [ ] Undecided Game Engine Parts